argodev/argodev.github.io/_posts/2013-02-02-big-data-101-handling-millions-of-files.md

 often have been) applied to modern day storage problems within the Big Data space.

 So, I came up with the following exercise/challenge for my students and colleagues - I hope you find it interesting.
-If you've faced a similar problem in the past, you are likly jumping to solutions and know exactly how you would solve it.
+If you've faced a similar problem in the past, you are likely jumping to solutions and know exactly how you would solve it.
 It will be interesting to see the solutions presented by our team.
 I'll post any particularly interesting ones here.

 Challenge #1: Handling Millions of Files.